Extended X-ray absorption spectroscopy using an ultrashort pulse laboratory-scale laser-plasma accelerator: Results

-For the data discussed here, the LWFA was operated in a high-charge mode (as opposed to high electron energy), as this has previously been seen to produce more photons in our desired spectral range~\cite{Kettle2019}.
-Fig.~\ref{fig:source} (a) depicts the electron spectra for 10 consecutive example shots.
-The 90th percentile electron energy was $684\pm39$ MeV, with a charge of $99\pm29$ pC per shot.
-This led to the generation of an on-axis X-ray beam with an average best-fit critical energy of $E_{\rm{crit}} = 19.6 \pm 1.0~\mathrm{keV}$, and a standard deviation of $\sigma_{\mathrm{E_{crit}}}=3.4~\mathrm{keV}$ (inferred over 10 shots in the run prior to the data of Fig.~\ref{fig:source} (a)).
+\textbf{Electron and X-ray source properties.} For the data presented here, the LWFA was tuned to maximise the generated photon beam flux in our desired spectral range, which coincided with a relatively high-charge broadband electron beam~\cite{Kettle2019}.
+This was primarily achieved by increasing the density of the gas jet.
+Fig.~\ref{fig:source} (a) and (b) depicts the electron spectra for 10 consecutive example shots.
+The 90th percentile electron energy was $680\pm40$ MeV, with a charge of $100\pm30$ pC per shot.
+The spectral shape of the broadband on-axis X-ray beam was assumed to be synchrotron-like, and characterised by a critical energy, $E_{\mathrm{crit}}$ (see methods).
+An average critical energy of $E_{\rm{crit}} = 19.6 \pm 1.0~\mathrm{keV}$, and a standard deviation of $\sigma_{\mathrm{E_{crit}}}=3.4~\mathrm{keV}$ was found (inferred over 10 shots in the run prior to the data of Fig.~\ref{fig:source}).
 Fig.~\ref{fig:source} (c) depicts the X-ray signal for the same 10 shots of Fig.~\ref{fig:source} (a).
-On average $(2.4\pm0.5)\times10^5$ photons/eV were emitted in the 9 keV region per shot.
-It is important to note that while the spectral content of the electron beam is somewhat erratic, with the 90th percentile electron beam energy varying by 150 MeV (22\%) across the run and a shot-to-shot variation in total charge of 29\%, the measured portion of 9 keV radiation is seen to be spectrally smooth, and can be easily scaled in magnitude.
-This is because the crystal spectrometer observes a small slice of the broadband synchrotron spectrum, a relatively slowly varying function with electron beam energy.
+On average $(2.4\pm0.5)\times10^5$ photons per eV were emitted in the 9~keV region per shot.
+It is important to note that while the electron beam exhibits shot-to-shot variability, with the 90th percentile electron beam energy varying by 150 MeV (22\%) across the run and a shot-to-shot variation in total charge of 29\%, the measured portion of 9 keV radiation is seen to be spectrally smooth, and can be easily scaled in magnitude.
+This is because the crystal spectrometer observes a small slice of the broadband synchrotron spectrum, a relatively slowly varying function when concerned with the fluctuations in total electron beam energies we observe.
 By averaging over the profiles of the X-ray data in Fig.~\ref{fig:source} (c), a reference spectral profile shape is found (each single shot is normalised to its peak level, and a rolling average smoothing function is applied).
 This profile is given in Fig.~\ref{fig:source} (d).
-The variation from the measured signal is on order of a few percent and so it is possible for the absorption profile of a sample to be measured without an on-shot reference (but rather an assumed profile).
-In summary, the stability of the X-ray source for absorption measurements is evident, despite the fluctuations of the electron beam properties.
+The variation from the measured signal is less than a few percent and so it is possible for the absorption profile of a sample to be measured without an on-shot reference (but rather an assumed profile).
+In summary, the stability of the X-ray source for absorption measurements is evident, despite the fluctuations of the electron beam properties.\\